Arpen Group was the architect for the building, which was completed in 1971.

 Shopping.
 Residents of 65 East Scott have reasonably convenient access to several major grocery stores, in addition to the popular seasonal farmers market on Division St.

-Treasure Island, which bills itself as “America’s most European supermarket,” and Jewel Foods, are within a 6- or 7-minute walk of the building.
+Treasure Island, which bills itself as “America’s most European supermarket,” is within a 6- or 7-minute walk of the building.
 CVS and Walgreens pharmacies, and convenience stores and delis, are also nearby.

 Dining, nightlife.
 There’s a dense and varied dining and nightlife scene within a short walk of 65 East Scott.